Jaded-Encoding-Thaumaturgy/lvsfunc/docs/installation/install.rst

 There are two common ways to install lvsfunc.

-The first is to install it through `pypi <https://pypi.org/project/lvsfunc/>`_.
+The first is to install the latest release build through `pypi <https://pypi.org/project/lvsfunc/>`_.
-You can install it through pip, as demonstrated below
+You can use pip to do this, as demonstrated below:

 .. code-block:: console

-    pip3 install lvsfunc --no-cache-dir --upgrade
+    pip3 install lvsfunc --no-cache-dir -U

-This ensures that any previous versions will be overwritten and lvsfunc will be upgraded if already installed.
+This ensures that any previous versions will be overwritten and lvsfunc will be upgraded if you had already previously installed it.

-The second way is to build the latest version.
+The second method is to build the latest version from git.
 This will be less stable,
-but will feature the most up-to-date functions, as well as accurately reflect the documentation.
+but will feature the most up-to-date features, as well as accurately reflect the documentation.

 .. code-block:: console

-    python3 -m pip install --no-cache-dir --upgrade git+https://github.com/Irrational-Encoding-Wizardry/lvsfunc.git -U
+    pip3 install git+https://github.com/Irrational-Encoding-Wizardry/lvsfunc.git --no-cache-dir -U

+It's recommended you use a release version over building from git, unless you require new functionality only available upstream.